On Discrete-Time Approximations to Infinite Horizon Differential Games: Discrete-time approximation analysis

-The following theorem is the main objective of this paper.
+for some positive constant $C>0$ which finishes the proof. \end{proof} The following theorem is one of the main objectives of this paper.
 It states that a Markov Nash equilibrium of the discrete-time game is an approximate Nash equilibrium for the differential game in the sense that for $\epsilon>0$ arbitrary it constitutes an $\epsilon$-Nash equilibrium for $h$ small enough. \begin{theorem} Let $(\phi_1^h,\dots,\phi_N^h)$ a Markov Nash equilibrium of the discrete time game \eqref{objective_discrete}-\eqref{dynamics_discrete} that satisfies \eqref{lipschitz_strategies}.
 Let us assume that hypotheses $H1$, $H2$ and $H3$ are satisfied.
 Let $\epsilon>0$.
 There exists $h_0>0$ such that for $h\le h_0$ and all $x\in\mathbb{V}$, if $(\psi_1,\dots,\psi_n)\in\mathcal{U}$ is a $N$-tuple of arbitrary admissible stationary strategies satisfying \eqref{lipschitz_strategies}, then

 \end{theorem} \begin{proof} From Proposition \ref{consistency} we known that given $\epsilon>0$ there exists a constant $h_0$ such that for every $h\le h_0$ and every $N$-tuple $(\varphi_1,\dots,\varphi_N)\in\mathcal{U}$ satisfying (\ref{lipschitz_strategies})